-Clinical training at the School of Psychology is overseen by the Coordinator of Practica & Internships (CPI).
-The first practicum is typically assigned at the end of the 1st year in the program (typically over the summer).
-The first practicum takes place at the in-house training clinic, the Centre for Psychological Services and Research (CPSR).
-Students continue the CPSR practicum for the required number of psychological assessments (2) and intervention cases (3).
-Some students may be required to complete additional cases.
+Clinical training at the School of Psychology is overseen by the Coordinator of Practica and Internships (CPI).
+This includes the development of a personalized clinical training plan, assignments of external clinical practica, and preparation for and oversight of pre-doctoral internships/residencies.

+The first clinical practicum is assigned at the end of the 1st year in the program (typically over the summer) and takes place at the in-house training clinic, the Centre for Psychological Services and Research (CPSR).
+Clinical training at CPSR is overseen by the Director of CPSR.
+Students continue the CPSR practicum until the required number of psychological assessments (2) and individual intervention hours (75 direct hours) are obtained.
+Some students may be required to complete additional cases1.

 External practicum placements start in March of the 2nd year in the program and are subject to satisfactory practicum evaluations at CPSR.
-External clinical practica vary in content and other parameters (e.g., number of placements) depending on the desired competencies and training objectives of the student as well as training needs of the student and requirements of the program (e.g., remediation, readiness for internship).
-Normally, students complete practica in a) a hospital setting; b) a private practice setting; c) a practicum that is assessment focused; and d) a practicum assigned to provide depth or breadth in training depending on the student's internship and career objectives, and the training plan.
+External clinical practica vary in content and other parameters (e.g., number of placements) depending on the desired competencies and training objectives as well as training needs of the student and requirements of the program (e.g., remediation, readiness for internship).
+Normally, students complete practica in a) a hospital setting; b) a private practice setting; c) a setting that is assessment focused; and d) a setting assigned to provide depth or breadth in training, in line with the student's training plan, internship and career objectives.

-Internship readiness is vetted by the CPI, approved at the Clinical Program annual review of the student in the year they wish to apply (normally 5th or 6th year in the program) and formally confirmed by the CPI and Director of the Clinical Program in the Association of Psychology Postdoctoral and Internship Centers (APPIC) application for internships (AAPI).
+Internship readiness is vetted by the CPI and approved by the Clinical Program Committee during the Annual Student Review in the year the student wishes to apply (normally 5th or 6th year in the program).